hearthforpc-oss/Hearth/README.md

 - Browse to your actual save folder and select it

 **The lock is stuck and I can't sync**
+- Hearth automatically clears stale locks every 10 minutes if the game is no longer running
-- In Hearth, go to Help then Unlock All
+- Or go to Help → Unlock All to clear it manually
-- Or find the HearthSync folder in your Google Drive and delete the file called hearth.lock
+- Hearth will only ever clear locks that belong to you — it will never clear a lock that belongs to someone else in your group

 **Windows says Hearth is dangerous**
 - Click "More info" then "Run anyway"
-- This happens because Hearth doesn't have a paid security certificate yet
+- This happens because Hearth doesn't have a paid security certificate
 - The full source code is public at github.com/hearthforpc-oss/Hearth if you want to verify it

 ---

 ## Donate
 Hearth is free forever.
-If it saves you the cost of a game server or just makes gaming with your friends easier, consider buying me a coffee.
+If it saves you the cost of a game server or just makes gaming with your friends easier, consider buying us a coffee.

 https://buymeacoffee.com/hearthapp